HMS Universal

-HMS Universal (P57) was a Royal Navy U-class submarine built by Vickers-Armstrong at Newcastle upon Tyne.
+HMS Universal (P57) was a Royal Navy U-class submarine built by Vickers-Armstrongs at Newcastle upon Tyne.
 So far she has been the only ship of the Royal Navy to bear the name Universal.

 Construction

 Universal was laid down at Vickers-Armstrongs, Newcastle upon Tyne in September 1941, launched in November 1942 and commissioned in March 1943.

 Career

 She spent most of the war in the Mediterranean, where she sank the Italian auxiliary patrol vessels V 130/Ugo and V 134/Tre Sorelle, the Italian merchant La Foce, the German auxiliary gunboat SG 15 (the former French Rageot de la Touche), the German merchants President Dal Piaz and Canosa (the former French Corsa), the German Guardboat FMa 06 (the former French Guarani) and the German auxiliary minesweeper Petrel.
 Universal also damaged the Spanish sailing vessel Sevellina and the Italian tanker (in German control) Cesteriano, which was later towed to Toulon.
 Universal also fired a torpedo against what is identified as an enemy auxiliary minesweeper.
 They claimed to have damaged the so far unidentified ship.